rmsk2/rustpwman/README.md

 In order to build `rustpwman` with the password cache feature you have to use the command `cargo build --release --no-default-features --features pwmanclientwin`.
 Alternatively you can call the batch file `build_win.bat` which executes this command and calls `build_paste_utf8.bat` (see below).
 If you do not care about the password cache use `cargo build --release --no-default-features`.
 You should additionally build the `paste_utf8.exe` tool by running `build_paste_utf8.bat` in a
-Visual Studio developer prompt which enables you to paste the clipboard contents while editing an entry and to copy an entry which contains non-ASCII characters
+Visual Studio developer prompt.
+This tool enables you to paste the clipboard contents while editing an entry and to copy an entry which contains non-ASCII characters
 (in my case Umlauts) to the clipboard in such a way that the non ASCII characters are displayed correctly.

 This batch file also builds `winfilter.exe` from the rust source `winfilter.rs`.
 This tool copies its stdin to stdout while filtering out the Escape sequence `ESC[?1002l` from its